latticexyz/mud/.changeset/swift-rabbits-appear.md

    ```

 2. **Make changes**
-   Edit files in the `packages/explorer` directory.
-Changes will be reflected in the running explorer instance.
+   Files can now be edited in the `packages/explorer` directory, and changes will be reflected in the running explorer instance.

-3. **Submit changes**
-   Commit the changes, and create a pull request with your improvements.